monopole/snt/apps/instances.md

 ## Imperative configuration

 > _Use imperative commands -_ __kubectl create__,
-> __kubectl run__, __kubectl delete__, _etc. - to get
+> __kubectl run__, __kubectl scale__, _etc. - to get
 > the instances into their desired state._

+Someone new to k8s who has used docker can likely guess the result of the following commands:

+> ```
+> kubectl run tuthello --image=tuthello
+> kubectl scale --replicas 5 deploy/tuthello
+> ```

+These need no YAML files.
+Kubernetes tutorials start by introducing these familar imperative examples of control, and eventually suggest that they be avoided.
-This works, but has a handoff problem.
-If someone gives you the keys to the cluster, how do you know what's been done?
+If someone gives you the keys to the cluster, how do you what imperative commands have been issued?
 The only way forward is to query things and try to issue more imperative commands.

 It's best to eschew imperative commands entirely.